VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/growth_api_plantsimengine.md

 We build a very small dynamic plant model where:

 - a `:Scene` node accumulates thermal time from meteorology
-- each internode emits **one new phytomer** once enough thermal time has accumulated
+- each internode emits **one new internode/leaf pair** once enough thermal time has accumulated
-- the growth event is implemented inside a PlantSimEngine model using `emit_phytomer!`
+- the growth event is implemented inside a PlantSimEngine model using `emit_internode_leaf!`
 - after the simulation, we rebuild geometry and visualize the result

 This example is fully runnable as shown.